rahimnagori/react-journey/README.md

 - Differential bundling - Supports the application for different old and new browsers.
 - Has support of https hence ssl testing can be done.
 - Tree shaking algorithm - Remove unused code in bundling.
+- It uses babel behind the scene to transpile the code.

 ## .gitignore